anoma/juvix-docs/docs/juvix-packages.md

     === "Install"

-        Add the following to your `juvix.yaml` file in the `dependencies` section:
+        Add the following to your `Package.juvix` file in the `dependencies` field:

-        ```yaml
+        ```text
-        --8<------ "docs/juvix-packages/juvix.yaml:juvix-test"
+        --8<------ "docs/juvix-packages/Package.juvix:juvix-test"
         ```

 </div>